danfuzz/samizdat/doc/language-guide/01-basics.md

 The goal of Samizdat is to be a compelling language choice when building applications that need to take into account the realities of computing across address spaces and over sometimes-high-latency communications links.
+(TODO: No actual concurrency or networking support has yet been implemented or even fully specified.)

-Samizdat is mostly an "expression language": Most syntactic constructs in the language &mdash; including those which look like "statements" from the C tradition &mdash; are in fact "expressions" that can be combined usefully with any other expressions in the language.
+Samizdat is mostly an "expression language:" Most syntactic constructs in the language &mdash; including those which look like "statements" from the C tradition &mdash; are in fact "expressions" that can be combined usefully with any other expressions in the language.